mitmedialab/WetlandAvianSourceSeparation/README.md

     duration=4,                # Duration in second
     sr=16000,                  # Sample rate
     snr=(0, 100),              # Signal to noise ratio for Noise
-)
+    focus=None                 # Ability to extract list of labels only )

 # Save configuration